 Asperger’s is a common disorder that affects over 37 million people.
-However, some of those sufferers with Asperger’s are famous people who have made a profound difference in the world.
+However, some of the famous people with Asperger’s have made a profound difference in the world.

 It can be a worry when someone we care about has something which makes them a little different.
 Asperger’s is a common mental disorder that causes social difficulties, especially in children.
 This can be a concern for parents as children grow into adulthood.
 Yet, there are many famous people who suffered from Asperger’s and yet have made overwhelming changes to the world.
 Some sufferers are people you might not even expect.